CloudBindle/youxia/README.md

 * port 3000 (uchiwa), 4567 (rabbitmq) and 5671 (sensu-api) should be open from your institution

 Make sure to customise your managed\_tag since this is how we track your instances whether on AWS or OpenStack and also determines the domain for persistence of WorkflowRun information to SimpleDB.

+Finally, note that Slack is used as a quick monitoring tool to track at a rough level, instances being provisioned and terminated.
+You will need to create an incoming webhook at slack.com and set your token above correctly.

 #### Multiple Webservices